Stock market today: Wall Street drifts following last week's tumble

 NEW YORK (AP) — U.S. stock indexes are drifting on Monday following their sharp losses from last week.

-The S&P 500 was down 0.4% in morning trading after losing an early gain.
-The relatively modest moves follow its 1.7% tumble on Friday, which came after several reports on the U.S. economy came in weaker than expected.
+The S&P 500 was up 0.1% in midday trading after flipping between small gains and losses through the morning.
+The relatively modest moves follow its 1.7% tumble on Friday, which followed several reports on the U.S. economy that came in weaker than expected.

 The owner of Geico, BNSF railroad and other businesses said over the weekend that it’s sitting on a mountain of $334.2 billion in cash.
-Such a large amount could indicate Buffett, who’s famous for buying when stock prices are low, may not see much worth buying in a market that critics say looks too expensive.
+Such a large amount could indicate Buffett, who’s famous for buying stocks when prices are low, may not see much worth purchasing in a market that critics say looks too expensive.

-Starbucks ticked up by 0.5% after saying it would cut 1,100 corporate jobs and leave several hundred more positions unfilled as new CEO Brian Niccol tries to make it a leaner operation.
+Starbucks rose 1.9% after saying it would cut 1,100 corporate jobs and leave several hundred more positions unfilled as new CEO Brian Niccol tries to make it a leaner operation.

-Domino’s Pizza dropped 6.3% after reporting results for the latest quarter that just missed analysts’ expectations.
+They helped offset a 2.9% drop for Domino’s Pizza, which reported results for the latest quarter that just missed analysts’ expectations.
 Its international operations were a standout, but a closely tracked sales trend weakened for corporate-owned U.S. stores.

 Big U.S. companies have broadly been reporting better profits for the last three months of 2024 than analysts expected, which is one of the main reasons the S&P 500 set a record before sliding at the end of last week.
 The pace of reports will slow this week, but several potentially market-moving updates are still on deck.

-Nvidia rose when the U.S. stock market opened for trading on Monday, helping to pull indexes higher.
-But in a demonstration of how much influence it carries on Wall Street, it quickly flipped to a drop of 1.7%, which helped drag the S&P 500 and other indexes to losses.
+That called into question all the spending Wall Street had assumed would go into not only Nvidia's chips but also into the whole ecosystem that's built up around the AI boom, including electricity to power large data centers.

+Nvidia's stock bounced between gains and losses through Monday morning, helping to pull the S&P 500 and other indexes up and down in its wake.
+It was virtually unchanged in midday trading.

-Other big profit reports due this week include Home Depot's on Tuesday and Salesforce' on Wednesday.
+Other big profit reports due this week include Home Depot's on Tuesday and Salesforce's on Wednesday.

 This upcoming week will also feature updates on consumer confidence and inflation, topics that are at the top of Wall Street’s agenda following last week’s slump.